-In this guide, "card" refers to SD memory cards, SDHC memory cards, and SDXC memory cards.
+In this manual, "CFexpress card" refers specifically to CFexpress cards, "SD card" refers to SD/SDHC/SDXC memory cards collectively, and "card" refers to all memory cards in general.

-A card is not included.
+\A card is not included.
 Please purchase it separately.

 Safety Instructions